wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - TODO: Optimize all of the get/put value code for the meta, system, schema tables such that we generate a prepared statement only once (in the constructor)
 - TODO: Get unit tests working for new C* meta, system, schema tables
+- TODO: Figure out how we want to organize the unit tests for Kiji-specific stuff

 Week of 2014-01-06
 ==================